aaryanarora04/Bank-Loan-Report/README.md

 # Bank-Loan-Report
 <br>
 Welcome to the Bank Loan Report repository!
-This project combines SQL for data manipulation and Tableau for visualization to create a comprehensive report on bank loan data.
+This project combines SQL for data manipulation and Power bi for visualization to create a comprehensive report on bank loan data.
 The goal is to provide stakeholders with actionable insights into loan applications, approvals, and related metrics. <br>

 # Overview <br>
 Data Source: The loan data for this project is sourced from an internal banking database, capturing comprehensive information about the bank’s lending activities.<br>